By Tim Ferriss (excerpt from The 4-Hour Work Week)

 Unreasonable and unrealistic goals are easier to achieve for yet another reason.

 Having an unusually large goal is an adrenaline infusion that provides the endurance to overcome the inevitable trials and tribulations that go along with any goal.
 Realistic goals, goals restricted to the average ambition level, are uninspiring and will only fuel you through the first or second problem, at which point you throw in the towel.

 If the potential payoff is mediocre or average, so is your effort.
 I’ll run through walls to get a catamaran trip through the Greek islands, but I might not change my brand of cereal for a weekend trip through Columbus, Ohio.
 If I choose the latter because it is “realistic,” I won’t have the enthusiasm to jump even the smallest hurdle to accomplish it.
 With beautiful, crystal-clear Greek waters and delicious wine on the brain, I’m prepared to do battle for a dream that is worth dreaming.
 Even though their difficulty of achievement on a scale of 1-10 appears to be a 2 and a 10 respectively, Columbus is more likely to fall through.

 The fishing is best where the fewest go, and the collective insecurity of the world makes it easy for people to hit homeruns while everyone else is aiming for base hits.
 There is just less competition for bigger goals.

 (Excerpted from The 4-Hour Work Week by Tim Ferriss)

-The Educated & Scholarly by Josh Allan Dykstra on August 20th, 2007
+Tipping Behind The Scenes by Josh Allan Dykstra on June 3rd, 2008

 Advice For My Daughter: ‘Real’ and ‘Tangible’ Are Not The Same by Josh Allan Dykstra on March 21st, 2014